edaa-org/pyEDAA.ProjectModel/doc/index.rst

 Main Goals
 **********

-This package provides a unified abstract language model for VHDL.
-Projects reading from source files can derive own classes and implement additional logic to create a concrete language model for their tools.
+This package provides a unified abstract project model for EDA tools.
+Frameworks reading can derive own classes and implement additional logic to create a concrete project model for their tools.

-Projects consuming pre-processed VHDL data (parsed, analyzed or elaborated) can build higher level features and services on such a model, while supporting multiple frontends.
+Frameworks consuming this model can build higher level features and services on top of such a model, while supporting multiple input sources.